 Hit singles came later, but Van Halen's self-titled debut album was a thunderbolt from the blue for rock music.
 David Lee Roth swaggered and crooned, but it was Eddie Van Halen that was the star of the show, redefining rock guitar playing through his legendary Eruption - a song that was literally entirely a solo and which brought tapping into the mainstream.

 Bruce Springsteen - Darkness On The Edge Of Town

-The follow-up to the smash hit Born To Run, Springsteen adopted a different approach, recording songs 'as live' with a full band and shying away from his commercial sound.
+The follow-up to the smash hit Born To Run, Springsteen adopted a different approach, recording songs ‘as live’ with a full band and shying away from his commercial sound.
 Despite not boasting any hit singles, as a body of work it was arguably superior, and became a slow burn success.
-The album was summed up by the cover image, with Springsteen commenting: "When I saw the picture I said, 'That's the guy in the songs.'
-I wanted the part of me that's still that guy to be on the cover. [photographer] Frank stripped away all your celebrity and left you with your essence.
-That's what that record was about."
+The album was summed up by the cover image, with Springsteen commenting: “When I saw the picture I said, ‘That’s the guy in the songs.’
+I wanted the part of me that’s still that guy to be on the cover.
+Frank [Stefanko, photographer] stripped away all [my] celebrity and left [me] with [my] essence.
+That’s what that record was about.”

 Key Track: Adam Raised A Cain

 AC/DC - Highway to Hell